cloudmesh-community/book/chapters/preface/contributing-latex.md

 Contributing
 ------------

-The document is managed in LaTeX and is stored on github.
+The document is managed in LaTeX and is stored on GitHub.
 Thus creating of the document is rather simple.

 ### Requirements

-We assume you are using a an OS on which you have installed and can execute pdflatex.
+We assume you are using an OS on which you have installed and can execute pdflatex.
 Operating systems such as Linux, OSX, or Windows can be set up for it.
-On Windows we recommend that you also install gitbash and have make installed.
+On Windows, we recommend that you also install gitbash and have make installed.

 We assume that you are familiar with git and have git installed.

 ### Setting up Git

-These instructions assume that you are using git from the commandline.
+These instructions assume that you are using git from the command line.
 For Linux or OSX, please follow our instructions on how to install it which is provided as part of the lessons.

-If you use windows you can install git for windows
+If you use Windows, you can install git for windows
 <https://git-for-windows.github.io/> and than you can open up Gitbash in
 your classes directory.

-It is important that you have set up git correctly, otherwise your pull request may not show up properly.
-First you need to initialize your directory for use with Git:
+It is important that you have set up git correctly; otherwise, your pull request may not show up properly.
+First, you need to initialize your directory for use with Git:

     git init

-Next you need to set your user name and email to get credit for your
+Next, you need to set your user name and email to get credit for your
 work:

     git config --global user.name "Firstname Lastname"
     git config --global user.email yourusername@iu.edu

-Where you need to replace the firstname, lastname and the email with your information.
-Next you need to pull the information down from your forked repository.
+Where you need to replace the firstname, lastname, and the email with your information.
+Next, you need to pull the information down from your forked repository.
 You will need to enter your Github username and password when prompted: